pic

 Broadcasting Operators

-It's also possible to broadcast operators, making them apply element-wise.
+It's also possible to broadcast operators, in which case they apply them element-wise across collections.
 Its use requires prepending a dot before the operator.

-For its application, it's helpful to recall the classification of operators by the number of operands, as this determines their syntax.
-Specifically, the syntax of unary operators is <symbol>x, so that .√x broadcasts √.
-Likewise, the syntax for binary operators is x <symbol> y, such that x .+ y computes the element-wise sum of vectors x and y, resulting in [x[1]+y[1], x[2]+y[2], ...].
+Classifying operators by the number of operands helps apply broadcasting, since it directly determines its syntax.
+Specifically, recall that unary operators are written as <symbol>x.
+Thus, for example, .√x broadcasts the operator √.
+Likewise, the syntax for binary operators is x <symbol> y.
+For instance, x .+ y computes the element-wise sum of vectors x and y, resulting in [x[1]+y[1], x[2]+y[2], ...].

 x = [ 1, 2, 3]